Vyral/elrod-hedenborg/_posts/2018-08-17-how-i-went-from-3-transactions-in-2011-to-230-in-2017.md

 youtube_code: s5EAqPsIKzs
 ---

-{% include youtube.html %}<br><br>&nbsp;

-Let me share a story with you about a tip I learned that changed my real estate career.
+{% include youtube.html %}<br><br>Let me share a story with you about a tip I learned that changed my real estate career.

 I entered the real estate business in April 2010 and initially stumbled my way through it.
 About a year later, in April 2011, a fellow agent swung by my office and told me they noticed I was working hard, but they weren’t sure if I was working smart.